becerraperu/Supervised-Learning-Capstone/README.md

-# Supervised-Learning-Capstone
+# Churn in Telecommunications

-Churn in Telecommunications
+Supervised-Learning-Capstone

-- Will Becerra
+Will Becerra